brycewray/hugo-site/content/posts/2020/02/youtube-tv-rsns-flap.md

 Beyond my own inconvenience, however, I wonder just how long the whole house of cards will survive.

-Every month, tens of thousands more homes cut the cord---often in favor of services like the ultra-low-cost [Philo](https://try.philo.com) that have *no* sports programming because that allows the services to charge less, freed of the growing fees demanded by the sports-specific networks like ESPN and the RSNs.^[Philo is a no-go for our household primarily because it doesn't have our local network affliates, but also due to its much more spartan cloud DVR service as compared to YouTube TV.
-Still, for those who care about neither local TV nor extensive DVR functionality, it's a good option and a great value.]
-And, almost as often, more non-cable TV services that *were* carrying the sports nets are dropping the increasingly expensive RSNs rather than passing along the costs to their subscribers.
+Every month, tens of thousands more homes cut the cord---often in favor of services like the ultra-low-cost [Philo](https://try.philo.com) that have *no* sports programming because that allows the services to charge less, freed of the growing fees demanded by the sports-specific networks like ESPN and the RSNs.[^Philo] And, almost as often, more non-cable TV services that *were* carrying the sports nets are dropping the increasingly expensive RSNs rather than passing along the costs to their subscribers.

+[^Philo]: Philo is a no-go for our household primarily because it doesn't have our local network affliates, but also due to its much more spartan cloud DVR service as compared to YouTube TV.
+Still, for those who care about neither local TV nor extensive DVR functionality, it's a good option and a great value.

 As a result, the pool of TV money on which the pro sports organizations have depended will, inevitably, shrink.